 Extract rent rolls to structured JSON

 Rent rolls list every unit in a property with tenant names, lease terms, and rent amounts.
 Lenders and investors rely on this data for valuation and underwriting.
-Sensible extracts rent roll data into validated JSON regardless of property management software or format.
+Sensible converts rent roll data into structured JSON regardless of property management software or format.

 Why rent rolls break standard table extraction